The Art Center

 In 1946-1947, the Art Club remodeled the interior of the Lorenzo Bull carriage house in order to create the Elizabeth M. Sinnock Gallery, an art moderne space designed by the late Charles F. Behrensmeyer.
 The newly renovated structure opened to the public on March 2,1947.

 In 1969, thanks to a grant from the Quincy Foundation, the Art Club hired its first professional director, John Arthur.
 From 1973 to 1990, the Art Club was without a professional director and operated by a Board of Directors, volunteer committees, and office support staff.
 In 1991, Mariann Barnard became the professional director of the Quincy Art Center, (as it was by then called),replaced by Julie D. Nelson in 1994.
 Nelson retired in 2014 and the role of Executive Director and Curator was passed on to Jennifer Teter.
-In 2024, the Art Center hired Sandra Hite as Executive Director with Jennifer Teter stepping into the role of full-time Curator.
+In 2024, the Art Center hired Sandra Hite as Executive Director.

 In the mid-1980’s the Art Club board took its boldest step yet and decided that the time had come to expand its facilities dramatically.
 After considerable study, it determined that a new gallery and classroom facility would be added to the old carriage house.
 The new addition, designed by the local firm of Architechnics, Inc., gave the Center more than twice its original exhibition space.
 The classroom areas are equipped for ceramics, printmaking and other art instruction for both the adults and children.
 Not only has the institution been able to address the interests of a wider segment of the community, the quality of the exhibits and programs has been substantially enhanced.

-The Art Center is supported in part by membership fees, contributions, grants, and proceeds from fund-raising events, the most notable of which is the Beaux Arts Ball, initiated in 1930.
+The Art Center is supported in part by membership fees, contributions, grants, and proceeds from fundraising events.